 - Laser Blade: He wields a blue-bladed lightsaber.

 - Not So Similar: He serves as a foil to Anakin via their relationships with Ahsoka.
-He is often used (most blatantly in "Padawan Lost" and during the Fugitive arc) to provide contrast between normal Jedi friendship and Anakin's struggles with Dark Side levels of attachment.
+He is often used (most blatantly in "Padawan Lost" and during the Fugitive arc) to provide contrast between normal Jedi friendship and Anakin's struggles with Dark Side levels of attachment and obsession.
 Plo is not always in the right, but even his mistakes are consistently in the direction of a Jedi's mistakes rather than torturing prisoners for information.

 - Old Master: Somewhat downplayed, but he is the older mentor figure for Ahsoka.
 He actually shares this role for her with Obi-Wan himself.